Meatfucker/metatron2/README.md

 ## settings.cfg

 settings.cfg provides all of the settings for the bot.
 If the example file has more than one line with the same first value, that means you can have multiple.
-For example you can have multiple models= lines to list all of your model defaults.

 | OPTION | DESCRIPTION | EXAMPLE |
 |----|----|----|